Programme Grants for Applied Research - Supporting information for Stage 1 and Stage 2 applicants

-This document contains information to assist applicants submitting a Stage 1 or Stage 2 application form.
-Applications for funding are made online through the CCF Research Management System (RMS).
+This document contains information to assist applicants submitting a Stage 1 or Stage 2 application form for NIHR Programme Grants for Applied Research (PGfAR).
+Applications for funding are made online through the NIHR Central Commissioning Facility (CCF) Research Management System (RMS).
 You must register or log-in to the RMS to complete and submit your application.

 All NHS bodies and other providers of NHS services in England may propose programmes, in collaboration with an appropriate academic partner or partners, provided they are capable of fulfilling the role of research sponsor as set out in the UK Policy Framework for Health and Social Care Research.
 Proposals may be submitted by consortia including more than one NHS body or other provider of NHS, public health or social services.
 Noting that under Schedule 4 paragraph 138(2)(c) of the Health and Social Care Act 2012, ‘NHS body’ means: (a) the Board; (b) a Clinical Commissioning Group; (c) a Special Health Authority; (d) an NHS trust; and (e) an NHS foundation trust.

 Proposals may include support for patient/service user and carer groups leading or participating in programmes of research.

 It is possible that the academic partner could be a University outside England, if an appropriate case is made in the application.
 We would expect the application to make a strong case that the chosen academic partner was the organisation best placed to provide academic input to the planned research.